specialised behaviour support vs general behaviour therapy

 If your child shows concerning behaviours, selecting the right help is essential.
 General behaviour therapy and PBS have different approaches to improving situations.
 NDIS behaviour support services provide tailored plans for children needing extra assistance, involving parents, family members, and support workers in implementation.
 Understanding the pros and cons of each method enables effective collaboration between caregivers and therapists.
 Choosing therapy that aligns with your child's needs enhances support, strengthens relationships, and improves everyone's mental health.

-What Is Specialised Positive Behaviour Support (PBS)?
+What Is Specialised Behaviour Support (PBS)?

 Key Differences Between PBS and General Behaviour Therapy